lucienimmink/open-video/README.md

-# open-video
+# Open-video

-play videos from your computer by opening a webbrowser (PWA + Project Fugu showcase)
+Play videos from your computer by opening a web browser (PWA + Project Fugu showcase)